hikurangi/statement-formatter/README.md

 # statement-formatter
-A small Node/TS tool for formatting bank statements appropriately.
+A small Node/TS tool for formatting bank statements.